bdavidxyz/protheme2/_posts/2018-09-30-my-beloved-low-tech-stack.md

 <h2><a name="css" href="#css">CSS</a></h2>

-Generally speaking, new CSS tools and conventions do not occurs very often.
+Generally speaking, new CSS tools and conventions do not occur very often.

 [Sass](https://sass-lang.com/) + [InuitCSS](https://github.com/inuitcss/inuitcss) is ok if you work with a UI designer, [Bootstrap 4](https://getbootstrap.com/docs/4.1/getting-started/introduction/) + Sass is ok if you don't have an UI designer.

 I tend to always prefer a low-tech solution for each problem I encounter, that also apply for CSS.
 For example, most of the grid layouts are now flexbox-based.
 This is not a good thing.

 This tend to eliminate older material, even for displaying simple things.
-I use flexboxes only for vertical alignment, for everything else there are no obvious reason to use them.
+I use flexboxes only for vertical alignment, for everything else there are no obvious reasons to use them.

 <h2><a name="build" href="#build">Unknown build tool</a></h2>